 - ¼ teaspoon ground black pepper

-- 4 cups homemade tomato sauce or your favorite jarred brand
+- 4 cups homemade pasta sauce or your favorite jarred brand

 Instructions